 For indeed Christ, our Passover, was sacrificed for us.

 Christ is the Passover Lamb.
 The Greek places great emphasis on “Christ.”
 The sacrifice of Christ the Passover Lamb was the means of the church becoming “unleavened.”
 Christ’s substitutionary death contained the principle of death to sin.
 Christ took my hell that I might have His heaven.
 The essence of salvation lies in a sacrifice on our behalf.
-Incest is blight on the finished work of Christ.
-Jesus was the last lamb that God ever recognized because He fulfilled all the sacrificial typology of the Old Testament.
+Incest is a blight on the finished work of Christ.
+Jesus was the last lamb that God ever recognized because He fulfilled all the Old Testament’s sacrificial typology.
 The sacrifice on Calvary was the true and final sacrifice.
 Christ once and for all dealt with the issue of sin on the cross.

-The church is to live in the light of who they are.
+The church is to live in light of who they are.

 The believer and the church have status with God – the same status Jesus has before God forever.
-Both the church and the individual believer are to live their Christian lives in light of who they are in Christ.
+Both the church and the individual believer live their Christian lives in light of who they are in Christ.
 Everything we do reflects our position in Christ.
-Jesus cleansed us from sin so we are to live like cleansed people.
+Jesus cleansed us from sin, so we are to live like cleansed people.